 4. Utilize videos

 According to the Digital Marketing Institute, 97% of marketers said that videos enable customers to better understand their products and services.
-The organization also noted that 90% of customers claim that videos help them make a purchasing decision.
+The organization also noted that 90% of customers claim that videos help them make a purchase decision.

 These remarkable statistics don’t come as a surprise.
 Video, after all, is considered warm media.
 That means they appeal to two or more senses.
 And because humans are intrinsically visual creatures (i.e., we understand and comprehend things better if we can see them), videos are effective and compel users to engage with you.